A huge thank you to Mercury Mosaics for sponsoring today’s post.

 Well, we recently used their white Moroccan Fish Scale Tiles within a kitchen design and remodel for a backsplash and are so excited to show you guys today how we created the look so you can too.
 Remember that mermaid blue bathroom we did with those fish scale tiles?
 Yep, these are the same brand and tiles just in a different color and a whole new space.
 I mean, how gorgeous are these?!
 I wish the hubby would let me do them in every room of our new house!
 I’m obsessed.

-Laying tile can be a little bit nerve racking, especially when it is a new shape your not used to working with like these moroccan fish scale tiles.
-So today we wanted to provide you with a step by step tutorial on how we tiled the backsplash in our recent client kitchen renovation so you can DIY!
+Laying tile can be a little bit nerve racking, especially when it is a new shape you’re not used to working with like these moroccan fish scale tiles.
+Today we wanted to provide you with a step by step tutorial on how we tiled the backsplash in our recent client kitchen renovation so you can DIY!
 And we even got it all down into a nice little video for you to watch too.

 Buy Tools and Materials